Investment in the UK tech sector reached £10.1bn ($13.2 billion) in 2019 – a 44% increase, the highest in the history of the UK, on 2018.

 The research, published on Wednesday 15 January 2020, was prepared by Tech Nation and Dealroom for the Government’s Digital Economy Council.

-UK tech sector growth outstrips US and China
+UK tech sector growth higher than US and China

 Digital Secretary Nicky Morgan said: “These brilliant new numbers demonstrate the strength of the UK tech industry and how it is a sweet spot of our economy.